Breaking Bad (franchise): Better Call Saul (2015–2022)

-On February 14, 2023, it was reported by The Hankyoreh that Breaking Bad would be remade in South Korea.
-The production company JP E&M will be producing the series which will be aired on an OTT streaming platform for four seasons.
-The first season is planned to be aired in early 2024 and it will be directed Lee Chang-yeol.

 Film

 El Camino: A Breaking Bad Movie (2019)

+El Camino: A Breaking Bad Movie follows the events of Breaking Bad's series finale "Felina", as Jesse Pinkman tries to outrun his misdeeds and searches for his freedom to Alaska.
+Aaron Paul reprised the role of Jesse after a six-year absence, and several other Breaking Bad characters would make appearances.

-While writing Breaking Bads series finale "Felina", Vince Gilligan asked himself what happened to Jesse Pinkman after the events of the series.
+Vince Gilligan wrote, directed and produced the film.
+While writing "Felina", Gilligan asked himself what happened to Jesse after the events of the series.
 Near the tenth anniversary of Breaking Bad's premiere, Gilligan started sharing the idea of creating a sequel film based on this concept.
-Aaron Paul, who portrayed Jesse on the series and who still felt attachment to the character, expressed eagerness to be involved with any idea for a Breaking Bad continuation.
+Paul, who portrayed Jesse on the series and who still felt attached to the character, expressed eagerness to be involved with any idea for a Breaking Bad continuation.
 When Gilligan made his initial film pitch to Sony Pictures Television, the executives in the room quickly agreed to come on board.
 After completing the script, Gilligan selectively shopped the film to a few potential distributors, settling on Netflix and AMC due to their history with the show.

-A sequel film was formally announced in February 2019, and was later revealed to be titled El Camino: A Breaking Bad Movie.
-Written and directed by Gilligan, and starring Paul, El Camino follows after the events of "Felina" as Jesse searches for his freedom.
+The sequel film was formally announced in February 2019.
 It was released exclusively on Netflix on October 11, 2019, and was broadcast on AMC on February 16, 2020.
 Critics praised Gilligan's direction and Paul's performance, but gave a mixed consensus regarding the film's necessity to Breaking Bad's chronology.